 If bank accounts for bad credit are not an option, the next best alternative is banks that don't use ChexSystems.
 These accounts are very similar to bank accounts for bad credit but the main difference is they don't use ChexSystems to verify new accounts.

-When banks open a checking account for bad credit customers, they may use ChexSystems to verify new account openings but decide to give customers a fresh start.
 On the other hand, banks that don't use ChexSystems never see your negative banking records at all, which might be a better option for consumers with multiple ChexSystems records.

 When you search for a bank, review its policies online.
-Most banks that have a second chance checking account program explicitly state whether they conduct credit checks or use ChexSystems reports.
+Most banks that have a second chance checking program explicitly state whether they conduct credit checks or use ChexSystems reports.

 2. Challenge your ChexSystems Report

 ChexSystems does not operate as an unregulated company.
 Because ChexSystems is considered a consumer reporting agency, they are subject to federal laws, in particular, the Fair Credit Reporting Act.
-You have the right to challenge errors on your ChexSystems report the same as you can with your credit reports.

-Federal law entitles you to a free ChexSystems report every 12 months under federal law.
+Federal law entitles you to a free ChexSystems report once every 12 months under federal law.
 If you are denied a bank account or job due to entries on your ChexSystems report you can get a free report within 60 days of the denial.

 After reviewing your ChexSystems report online, you can dispute any mistakes or inaccuracies.
 You have the option to use the online dispute form to submit your dispute online, by mail, or via fax.